Dealing with Your Child's Chipped or Broken Front Teeth

 The comparison shows that the two central teeth exhibit variations in length and alignment upon completion, but they should align seamlessly post-eruption or following orthodontic treatment.

-As these are bonding or direct veneers, any required adjustments can be quickly made in a single visit without anesthesia.
+As these are bonding or direct veneers, necessary adjustments can be quickly made in a single visit without anesthesia.
 Follow-up appointments usually include a bite check to address potential concerns related to a slightly elevated bite that might lead to chipping of the bonding.

 child's broken front insisor tooth before and after